Image

 Register

-As a part of its Building Professional Excellence series, the NBCC Foundation invites you to a free webinar on Wednesday, July 23, 2025, from 1–2 pm EDT.
+As a part of its Innovations in Counseling series, the NBCC Foundation invites you to a free webinar on Wednesday, Sept.
+16, 2026, from 1–2 pm EDT.
 Live webinars are available at no cost, and documentation of 1 clock hour of continuing education is available for registrants who attend the full webinar.

 After this presentation, participants will be able to: